Reviews of Leg Cramp Remedies: Tricks, Fixes, and Supplements

 Bar of Soap Under the Bed

 The soap puts something in the air?
 From under your sheets?
-I don't know, but I was putting soap under my bed for 2 months and must have gotten at least 9 charlie horses during that time, so I would certainly conclude that it doesn't work, at least not for everyone.
+I don't know, but I was putting soap under my bed for two months and must have gotten at least nine charley horses during that time, so I would certainly conclude that it doesn't work—at least not for everyone.

 How many reasons do you have to drink pickle juice right from the jar?
 Well, it could depend on how many muscle cramps you have.
 There are numerous videos on Youtube and quite a few other websites that either show or talk about someone drinking pickle juice to stop a cramp.
 In fact, a recent study on pickle juice showed that drinking regular pickle juice was able to stop a cramp about 37% faster than drinking water does.
 Unfortunately, this is still quite a bit of cramping for the athlete or individual who is experiencing the muscle cramp.
 These same studies went on to discover quite a few more interesting things about muscle cramping and disprove some previously agreed upon ideas in the scientific and medical worlds, but not coming to any definite conclusions.
 So, now, the world is just not sure.